-Rule 173 Specification.
-The specification of the reissue application must include the entire specification and claims of the patent, with the matter to be omitted by reissue enclosed in square brackets or otherwise indicated as being deleted; and any additions made by the reissue must be underlined, so that the old and the new specifications and claims may be readily compared.
+Rule 173.
+Specification.
+The specification of the reissue application must include the entire specification and claims of the patent, with the matter to be omitted by reissue enclosed in square brackets

+; and any additions made by the reissue must be underlined, so that the old and the new specifications and claims may be readily compared.
 Claims should not be renumbered and the numbering of claims added by reissue should follow the number of the highest numbered patent claim.
 No new matter shall be introduced into the specification.
-[Old Rule 88]